apify/apify-docs/sources/platform/actors/development/deployment/continuous_integration.md

 Automating your Actor development process can save time and reduce errors, especially for projects  with multiple Actors or frequent updates.
 Instead of manually pushing code, building Actors, and running tests, you can automate these steps to run whenever you push code to your repository.

-This guide focuses on using GitHub Actions for continuous integration, if you are interested in BitBucket Pipeline integration, check out [this](https://help.apify.com/en/articles/6988586-setting-up-continuous-integration-for-apify-actors-on-bitbucket) help article.
+This guide focuses on using GitHub Actions for continuous integration, but [we also have a guide for Bitbucket](https://help.apify.com/en/articles/1861038-setting-up-continuous-integration-for-apify-actors-on-bitbucket).

 ## Set up automated builds and tests